GentianBuqaj/GentianBuqaj/README.md

 # Hi there
-I am Gentian Buqaj and am learning coding at 42 Lausanne.
+I am Gentian Buqaj and I am learning coding at 42 Lausanne.

 - [linkedin.com/in/gentian-buqaj/](https://www.linkedin.com/in/gentian-buqaj/)
 - Discord: bubu_94